Press Release

 When asked, “What percent of the federal budget do you believe is spent on international assistance programs?” only 9.5% of likely voters correctly answered “less than 1%.”
 The average guess is 12.3% of the federal budget—more than ten times the actual level.
 Most voters, including Republicans and Trump voters, significantly overestimate what the U.S. spends.

-A majority of Republicans agree he would deserve the Nobel Prize for solving child starvation abroad.
+A majority of Republicans agree President Trump would deserve the Nobel Prize for solving child starvation abroad.

 About CAFIA

-The Coalition for America First International Aid (CAFIA) advances a practical, accountable approach to U.S. assistance that strengthens American security, supports American jobs, and upholds America’s leadership—always with strict oversight and measurable results.
+The Campaign for America First International Assistance (CAFIA) advances a practical, accountable approach to U.S. assistance that strengthens American security, supports American jobs, and upholds America’s leadership—always with strict oversight and measurable results.

 Poll Methodology

-Mclaughlin and Associates conducted a survey among 1,200 likely voters between October 26-29, 2025.
+This survey was conducted among 1,200 likely voters between October 26-29, 2025.
 All interviews were conducted online.
 The interview distribution and demographics reflect a 2026 general election turnout model.
 The accuracy of the sample of 1,200 likely voters is within +/- 2.8% at a 95% confidence interval.
 The numbers in this memorandum have been rounded and may not equal 100%.